utkuakyuz/virtual-react-json-diff/README.md

 - **Mini Map** – A minimap of Json Diff, scaled to better see comparison result
 - **Customizable Styles** – Add your own class names and styles easily (checkout JsonDiffCustomTheme.css)

+## Demo

+To see how it works, demo available here: https://json-diff-view-plus.netlify.app

 ## 📦 Installation